vineetkoppalkar/MERN-Stack-Todo-App/README.md

 Backend: mern-todo-backend

 ### Setup
+0. Run `npm install` to get all dependencies
 1. Run MongoDB database with `mongod` (`mongod --storageEngine=mmapv1 --dbpath <PATH to /bin>`)
 2. Run frontend with `npm start` in `mern-todo-app`
 3. Run backend with `node server.js` in `mern-todo-backend`